metrorailings/OwlBlog/content/posts/week-6-supercontest-picks.md

 The reality here is that as bad as Freddie Kitchens has been so far this season, Pete Carroll hasn't been that much better.
 The Seahawks' head coach has likely grown too old for the game - his approach is a little too stubborn and outdated for today's game.
 Teams shouldn't be emphasizing the run game over the pass game anymore.
 And yet, Carroll (and Zimmer) seem to think otherwise.

 So give me the desperate (but not completely inept) Freddie Kitchens here over the aging Pete Carroll and a Seahawks team traveling across two time zones.
 It also helps that Steve Wilks has considerable experience facing off against this Seahawks team.

+**Postmortem:** It took four bloody turnovers for the Seahawks to close out this match with a win.
+If Baker played with just a bit more composure, Cleveland could have walked into their bye week with an ugly win.
+I don't regret this pick at all.

+Also, Steve Wilks blows.
+I deserve to be dropkicked for using Steve Wilks to justify a pick.

 ***